Skip to main content

 • Donation reconciliation done manually every month by a finance team member who had simply accepted it as part of the job description — because no one had ever told her it didn't have to be

-The most damaging version of this pattern isn't the outdated system or the manual process.
-It's the frozen organization — the one that sees the problem clearly, knows there are better options, and still can't move.
+The most damaging version of this pattern is the frozen organisation — the one that sees the problem clearly, knows there are better options, and still can't move.
 Because the risk of getting it wrong feels greater than the cost of staying stuck.

-The most damaging version of this pattern isn't the outdated system or the manual process.
-It's the frozen organization — the one that sees the problem clearly, knows there are better options, and still can't move.
+The most damaging version of this pattern is the frozen organisation — the one that sees the problem clearly, knows there are better options, and still can't move.

 On the cost of inaction